impostorsguides/impostorsguides.github.io/rbenv/part-3/3-d-content.md

 words[1]: rbenv
 ```

 So that didn't work.
-After I Googled around a bit for "KSH_ARRAYS", I learned that [KSH_ARRAYS is a zsh option](http://bolyai.cs.elte.hu/zsh-manual/zsh_16.html), not an environment variable.
-I then Googled "how to set zsh options", [I learned](https://archive.ph/QGwEP) that you have to use the `setopt` command to set an option, and `unsetopt` to unset it.
+After I Googled around a bit for "KSH_ARRAYS", I learned that [KSH_ARRAYS is a zsh option](http://bolyai.cs.elte.hu/zsh-manual/zsh_16.html){:target="_blank" rel="noopener"}, not an environment variable.
+I then Googled "how to set zsh options", [I learned](https://web.archive.org/web/20220813020657/https://scriptingosx.com/2019/06/moving-to-zsh-part-3-shell-options/){:target="_blank" rel="noopener"} that you have to use the `setopt` command to set an option, and `unsetopt` to unset it.
 I update the script as follows:

 ```
 #!/usr/bin/env zsh